TheoLevi/LeviNotify/README.md

 To display a notification you should call it like below:

-Go to qb-core/client/functions.lua and find QBCore.Functions.Notify and replace that with code 1
+Go to qb-core/client/functions.lua and find QBCore.Functions.Notify and replace that with this.

 ```Code 1
 if QBCore.Config.leviNotify == true then